Welcome to the official landing page of the unofficial Star Wars: What the Prequels Should Have Been project. #RebootthePrequels

 - Maul will live on beyond Episode I.

-Episode II: The Dark Lord of the Sith
+Episode II: Attack of the Empire

 - This script picks up roughly 18 months to 2 years after Episode I, as opposed to the better part of a decade between the first two movies in Lucas’s prequels.